godotengine/godot-docs/tutorials/ray-casting.rst

         # use global coordinates, not local to node
         var result = space_state.intersect_ray( Vector2(0,0), Vector2(50,100) )

-Result is a dictionary, if ray didn't hit anything, the dictionary will be empty.
+Result is a dictionary.
+If the ray didn't hit anything, the dictionary will be empty.
 If it did hit something it will contain collision information:

 ::